awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.Indexes.QueryAndScan.md

 In a relational database, you do not work directly with indexes\.
 Instead, you query tables by issuing `SELECT` statements, and the query optimizer can make use of any indexes\.

-A *query optimizer* is a relational database management systems \(RDBMS\) component that evaluates the available indexes, and determines whether they can be used to speed up a query\.
+A *query optimizer* is a relational database management system \(RDBMS\) component that evaluates the available indexes, and determines whether they can be used to speed up a query\.
 If the indexes can be used to speed up a query, the RDBMS accesses the index first and then uses it to locate the data in the table\.

 Here are some SQL statements that can use *GenreAndPriceIndex* to improve performance\.
 We assume that the *Music* table has enough data in it that the query optimizer decides to use this index, rather than simply scanning the entire table\.